top of page

 These concepts were created seven years before Amazon Go debuted.

-My 2009 forecast accurately predicted the industry’s shift toward the frictionless, AI-driven retail environments that major retailers like Costco and Kroger are only now hinting will come in 2026.
+My 2009 forecast accurately predicted the industry’s shift toward the frictionless, self-service retail environments that major retailers like Costco and Kroger are only now hinting will come in 2026.

 15